-Deborah is deeply committed to diversity, equity and inclusion, and to the belief that education has the power to transform lives.
+Dr. Deborah Saucier became the fifth president of MacEwan University on July 1, 2017.
+An accomplished academic and successful university administrator, she is deeply committed to diversity, equity and inclusion—and truly believes that education has the power to transform lives.

-Deborah is originally from Saskatoon, and is a member of the Central Urban Metis Federation.
-She is married to curator and contemporary artist Chai Duncan, and together they have a nine-year-old daughter who is the light of their lives.
+Originally from Saskatoon, Deborah is a member of the Central Urban Métis Federation.
+She and her husband Chai Duncan, a curator and contemporary artist, have a nine-year-old daughter who is the light of their lives.